TrueBlocks/trueblocks-core/docs/content/chifra/admin.md

 	One or more of [ index | blooms | blocks | transactions | traces | logs | statements | results | state | tokens | monitors | names | abis | slurps | staging | unripe | maps | some | all ]

 Flags:
-  -c, --first_record uint   the first record to process -e, --max_records uint    the maximum number of records to process (default 10000) -a, --chains              include a list of chain configurations in the output
+  -d, --diagnose            same as the default but with additional diagnostics -c, --first_record uint   the first record to process -e, --max_records uint    the maximum number of records to process (default 10000) -a, --chains              include a list of chain configurations in the output